If you’re not A/B testing your content you’re literally letting your money go out of the window. The...

-After that captivating first sentence, get right down to the biggest features of the product to further emphasize on the strong side of the merchandise.
-Bringing the tangible benefits up front also helps customers understand the product better, and fully grasp its features.
+After that captivating first sentence, get right down to the product’s biggest features to emphasize the strong side of the merchandise.
+Bringing the tangible benefits upfront helps customers understand the product better and fully grasp its features.

 7. Deliver for Mobile Customers

 Mobile phones have become a go-to device for shopping online.
-It’s therefore paramount to build mobile product pages with flawless UX that facilitates sales.
-From intuitive navigation to lack of clutter to fast load times, the mobile consumer expects flawless user experience.
+It’s, therefore, paramount to build mobile product pages with flawless UX that facilitates sales.
+The mobile consumer expects a flawless user experience, from intuitive navigation to a lack of clutter to fast load times.
 Faced with a bad one, 64% of shoppers are less likely to make another purchase from the same store.

 8. Pay Attention to the Call-to-Action Button